ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

 # Terminology

+- Endpoint Node: Creates cryptographic keys in collaboration with a partner.

-- Client: An endpoint node which initiates a session with a listening port and sends PDM data.
-Creates cryptographic keys in collaboration with the Server.
+- Client: An Endpoint Node which initiates a session with a listening port on a different Endpoint Node and sends PDM data.

-- Server: An endpoint node which has a listening port and sends PDM data.
-Creates cryptographic keys in collaboration with the Client.
+- Server: An Endpoint node which has a listening port and sends PDM data to another Endpoint Node.

 Note: a client may act as a server (have listening ports).